Fair Use & Classroom Teaching

-May I make copies of a favorite article for my students every semester?
+May I make copies of an article for my students every semester?

-May I copy several chapters of a book for my students?
+May I photocopy several chapters of a book for my students?

-No, copying several chapters does not meet the brevity test; also, it could affect the author’s profit from his work.
+No. Copying several chapters affects the economic impact of using the work and could affect the author’s profit from his or her work.

 May I make a copy of an article, poem, or chapter for each member of my class?

 It is permissible to make multiple copies as long as the amount of material passes the brevity test (see above) and is used only for one semester.
 If you plan to use the same material each semester, permission needs to be obtained from the publisher.

 May I play sound recordings or music in class?